Ungaretti/ungaretti.github.io/index.md

 Red[]
 print "Hello world!"
 ```
 12 - Save your program with .red extension ("myprogram.red").
 You should see the syntax highlighted.
-Click "Run/Red_Run".
+I suggest saving it in the "programsClick "Run/Red_Run".
 You should see Red's console open up in the center of the screen.

 13 - Move your Notepad++ and your console so that you get a nice environment for developing and THEN close the console in the position you want.
 This will make it open there next time you run a program.

+14 - I strongly suggest you make a copy of your "RedIDE" folder now and save it as "RedIDE_fresh" somewhere, so in case you mess up in the future you won't have to do it all over again.

 14 - Happy coding!!